airbytehq/airbyte/docs/connector-development/testing-connectors/connector-acceptance-tests-reference.md

 To enforce maximal coverage of acceptances tests we expose a `test_strictness_level` field at the root of the `acceptance-test-config.yml` configuration.
 The default `test_strictness_level` is `low`, but for generally available connectors it is expected to be eventually set to `high`.

+_Note: For now, the strictness level can only be applied for sources, not for destination connectors_

 ### Test enforcements in `high` test strictness level